DeloitteAU/dd-breakpoint-container/README.md

 # :warning: Alpha release :warning:

 This package is now in a state of public alpha release.
 Though we consider its behaviour to be stable it's missing some essential package infrastructure necessary for a `1.0.0` release.
-Namely - more explicit CSS-in-js support, unit tests and integration tests, some consensus items, potential refactoring, and more.
+Namely: more explicit CSS-in-js support, unit tests and integration tests, some consensus items, potential refactoring, and more.

 As such, please be aware that the first major version is liable to have significant API changes.